NoahBres/LearnRoadRunner/docs/follower-pid-tuning.md

 10. Feel free to run the same tuning process with `FollowerPIDTuner`.
 This is encouraged for further accuracy.

 11. You should be done!
 Go on to the `SplineTest` to ensure that your following is accurate.

+12. **Note:** Earlier I mentioned that you should not need to use `kI` or `kD` for your follower PID's.
+Those are just basic guidelines. `kD` actually indirectly functions as a P Controller on pose velocity.
+Therefore, setting `kD` to a non-zero value (1 or something) or something, _IF you are using feedforward instead of velocity pid_, may help keep your pose velocity constant across battery voltages.